-The second generation added a cool 100 new Pokémon.
+There were a cool 100 more Gen 2 Pokémon.
 While they might not have the kudos of being in the original class, there are many famous names among them.
 Slowking was added as an evolved form of Slowpoke, Cleffa quickly became a staple of the TCG, and even the new starters, like Totodile, have their fans.

-Adding another 135 Pokémon, Generation III’s most notable creatures include the Flying-Ground-type Flygon, and the Pikachu-esque pair Plusle and Minun.
+Adding another 135 Pokémon, the most notable Gen 3 Pokémon include the Flying-Ground-type Flygon, and the Pikachu-esque pair Plusle and Minun.

 But it’s through its eight new Legendaries that this generation really shines.
 The trio of golems Regice, Registeel and Regirock were added, alongside the pair of birds Latias and Latios.
 Its trio of super-ancient, weather-specialist Pokémon – Groudon, Kyogre, and Rayquaza – quickly became fan favourites, too.

-Taking it down a peg, Generation four added 107 new Pokémon, including videogame starters Empoleon, Infernape, and Torterra, as well as Lucario, who might be best known now as a fighter in Super Smash Bros.
+Taking it down a peg, there were 107 new Gen 4 Pokémon, including videogame starters Empoleon, Infernape, and Torterra, as well as Lucario, who might be best known now as a fighter in Super Smash Bros.
 Ultimate.
 The generation also introduced an abundance of new evolutionary forms, such as Leafeon and Glaceon for Eevee, and Magmortar for Magmar.

 As for Legendaries, Generation IV added the trio of Lake Guardians Uxie, Azelf, and Mespirit, the creation trio Giratina, Palkia, and Dialga (all with vaguely metaphysical abilities), and standalones Cresselia, Heatran, and Regigigas.
 That makes for a total of nine.

-Generation V added a whopping 156 new beasts joined the Gen 5 Pokémon, the most of any generation so far.
+A whopping 156 new beasts joined the Gen 5 Pokémon, the most of any generation so far.
 Many of them are dual-types, such as Archeops, and some have gone on to become firm favourites in the TCG, including Zoroark.

-After the previous generation’s bumper supply, Generation VI added a mere 72 new monsters, and marked a turn towards lower turnout in future generations.
-But the vast majority of the new Pokémonare brand new species, rather than evolutionary forms of previous creatures.
+After the previous generation’s bumper supply, there were just 72 new Gen 6 Pokémon, marking a change towards lower turnout in future generations.
+But the vast majority of the new Pokémon are brand new species, rather than evolutionary forms of previous creatures.
 You might recognise Greninja, Aegislash, and Delphox among its roster.

-Carrying on the trend of smaller rosters, 88 Pokémon were added.
+Carrying on the trend of smaller rosters, 88 Gen 7 Pokémon were added.
 But this gen made up for the low quantity with a good dollop of quality – there’s no filler, all thriller in this Pokédex.
 Most notable is the disguise-wearing Mimikyu, and the incredibly weird Dhelmise, which is a ship’s anchor and wheel, all wrapped together in seaweed.

-Generation VII was also the first to introduce new regional forms of previous Pokémon, adding new colours and abilities to those creatures living in the generation’s Alolan region.
+Generation VII was also the first to introduce new regional forms of previous Pokémon, adding new types and abilities to those creatures living in the generation’s Alola region.
 The best of them is undoubtedly the Alolan version of Exeggutor, which adds a huge neck to the usually stubby palm plant.
 It also had Ultrabeasts – extradimensional Pokémon with some truly outlandish designs.

 Generation VII also brought eleven new Legendaries: the four guardian deities Tapu Koko, Tapu Lele, Tapu Bulu, and Tapu Fini; Type: Null and its evolutionary form Silvally; the psychic pair Cosmog and Comoem; and Solgealeo, Lunala, and Necrozma as the life-giving light trio.

-The latest generation in the Pokémon franchise added 89 new pocket monsters among the Gen 8 Pokémon, 89 in the Galar region with Pokémon Sword and Shield, as well as 7 from Pokémon Legends Arceus.
+There were 96 new pocket monsters among the Gen 8 Pokémon, 89 in the Galar region with Pokémon Sword and Shield, as well as 7 from Pokémon Legends Arceus.
 There are some fetching additions: the cute, monkey-like Grookey, the electric-poison type Toxel, and the hilarious lump-creature that is Snom.

-And Legendaries haven’t been forgotten, either, with ten more added in this generation.
-These include the heroic guard dogs Zacian and Zamazenta; the extraterrestrial Eternatus; the martial arts-inspired Kubfu, Urshifu; the snowy Glastrier, Spectrier, and Calyrex; as well as the titans Regidrago and Regieleki.
+And Legendaries haven’t been forgotten, either, with eleven more added in this generation.
+These include the heroic guard dogs Zacian and Zamazenta; the extraterrestrial Eternatus; the martial arts-inspired Kubfu, Urshifu; the snowy Glastrier, Spectrier, and Calyrex; the titans Regidrago and Regieleki; and the lovely Enamorous.